Quick time event

 A hypothetical example of a quick time event in a video game.
-Pressing the X button can stop Wikipe-tan from missing the football.
+Pressing the X button can make Wikipe-tan kick the football.

 In video games, a quick time event (QTE) is a method of context-sensitive gameplay in which the player performs actions on the control device shortly after the appearance of an on-screen instruction/prompt.
-It allows for limited control of the game character during cut scenes or cinematic sequences in the game.
-Performing the wrong prompt, mistiming the action, or not performing any action at all results in the character's failure at their task, resulting in a death/failure animation and often an immediate game over or the loss of a life, with some games providing a lesser but significant penalty of sorts instead.
+It allows for limited control of a game character during cut scenes or cinematic sequences in the game.
+Performing the wrong prompt, mistiming the action, or not performing any action at all often results in the character's failure at their task, resulting in a death/failure animation and often an immediate game over or the loss of a life, with some games providing a lesser but significant penalty of sorts instead.
+QTEs can also be used simply to increase immersion or interactivity in a scene without any penalty for failing them.

 The term "quick time event" is attributed to Yu Suzuki, director of the game Shenmue which used the QTE feature (then called "quick timer events") to a great degree.
 They allow for the game designer to create sequences of actions that cannot be expressed through the game's standard control scheme, or to constrain the player into taking only one specific action at a critical moment.

 While some uses of QTE have been considered as favorable additions to gameplay, the general use of QTE has been panned by journalists and players alike, as these events can break the flow of the game and force the player to repeat sections until they master the event, adding false difficulty to the game.

 Mechanics

 QTEs generally involve the player following onscreen prompts to press buttons or manipulate joysticks within a limited amount of time.
 Games played on systems controlled with motion controllers, such as Nintendo's seventh-generation Wii and Nintendo DS, may also implement QTEs with appropriate gestures (for example, the Wii version of Tomb Raider Anniversary requires players to thrust both the Wii Remote and Nunchuk, held in each hand, forward simultaneously to evade a dangerous situation in a cutscene).
-The prompts are often displayed as a graphical image of the physical controller button; for example, games on PlayStation systems may show any of the four shape-marked face buttons (cross, square, circle or triangle) on the DualShock controller as input for the event.
+The prompts are often displayed as a graphical image of the physical controller button; for example, games on PlayStation systems may show any of the four shape-marked face buttons (cross, square, circle or triangle) on the DualShock controller as inputs for the event.
 Such actions are either atypical of the normal controls during the game or in a different context from their assigned functions.
 Whilst most prompts simply require the player to push the appropriate button in time, some may require different types of actions, such as pressing a few buttons in a certain order, repeatedly pressing a button a certain number of times within the time limit, or hitting the button with precise timing.